 In relation to paper, these materials and their production determine a smaller portion of the environmental impact of book production.
 However, harmful, polluting chemicals can occasionally be used in their production, and the materials necessitate transport from the supplier to the printer.
-According to the 2006 life cycle analysis of the printing process (Danish Ministry of the Environment), ink production accounts for 17% of printed materials' environmental

-Environmental impact from emission of chemicals in production impact, mainly due to emission of synthesis chemicals during the production of pigments and the energy consumption in production.
+According to the 2006 life cycle analysis of the printing process (Danish Ministry of the Environment), ink production accounts for 17% of printed materials' environmental impact, mainly due to emission of synthesis chemicals during the production of pigments and the energy consumption in production.
 For more information, see the 2013 EUPIA report, 'Environmental Impact of Printing Inks'.